-- 2. Intended use of the Confidential Information and/or Data and constraints - 1. [entity1] agrees to provide [Entity2] with access to [entity1] Confidential Information and/or Data to conduct the Research.
+- [entity1] agrees to provide [Entity2] with access to [entity1] Confidential Information and/or Data to conduct the Research.
 [Entity2] Confidential Information and/or Data shall be used solely and exclusively to (i) conduct the Research strictly in accordance with the Research Protocol and (ii) ... and (iii) ...
 The Research Protocol may be amended only upon formal written amendment to this Agreement duly executed by both parties.
-For avoidance of doubt, [entity2] has no rights to transfer [entity1] Confidential Information and/or Data to any third party outside the Consortium. - 2.
+For avoidance of any doubt, [entity2] has no rights to transfer [entity1] Confidential Information and/or Data to any third party outside the Consortium. - 2.
 Purpose of Information Sharing.
-The parties are entering into this agreement, and [entity1] is granting [Entity2] access to the Information (defined in section 1), for the purpose of - 3.
-Disclaimer of Warranties by [Entity1] CONFIDENTIAL INFORMATION AND/OR DATA IS PROVIDED "AS IS" [Entity1] MAKES NO REPRESENTATIONS AND EXTEND NO WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, WITH RESPECT TO ANY [entity1] CONFIDENTIAL INFORMATION AND/OR DATA. [entity1] DISCLAIMS ALL WARRANTIES OF NON-INFRINGEMENT WITH RESPECT TO ANY THIRD-PARTY RIGHTS AND TITLE, INCLUDING PATENT RIGHTS, AND USE THEREOF. - 4.
+The Parties are entering into this agreement, and [entity1] is granting [Entity2] access to the Information (defined in section 1), for the purpose of [TBD] - 3.
+Disclaimer of Warranties by [Entity1] CONFIDENTIAL INFORMATION AND/OR DATA IS PROVIDED "AS IS" [Entity1] MAKES NO REPRESENTATIONS AND EXTEND NO WARRANTIES OF ANY KIND, EITHER EXPRESS OR IMPLIED, WITH RESPECT TO ANY [entity1] CONFIDENTIAL INFORMATION AND/OR DATA. [entity1] DISCLAIMS ALL WARRANTIES OF NON-INFRINGEMENT WITH RESPECT TO ANY THIRD-PARTY RIGHTS AND TITLE, INCLUDING PATENT RIGHTS AND USE THEREOF. - 4.
 Intended use of the information: how the receiver will use the information; what studies will be performed, and for which expected outcomes. - 5.
-Restrictions list on how the information or data findings can be used (e.g. need for [entity2] to document how the information are used; possibility to share, publish or disseminate data findings and reports without the approval or review of the provider).

-3. Methods of data sharing

-- 1. Identify the way in which data will be transferred from the [entity1] to [entity2] (physically or electronically?) - 2.
+Restrictions list on how the information or data findings can be used (e.g. need for [entity2] to document how the information are used; possibility to share, publish or disseminate data findings and reports without the approval or review of the provider). - 3.
+Methods of data sharing - 1.
+Identify the way in which data will be transferred from the [entity1] to [entity2] (physically or electronically?) - 2.
 If data are to be sent over the Internet, how can a secure connection be guaranteed? - 3.
 Will the data be encrypted, pseudonymized or anonymized before being transferred? - 4.
 Rights to use research tools and research Results - 1.
-Ownership of the research results based on the data will belong to the [entity2].

-- 2. Establish the possibility for [entity2] to use the data to explore additional research questions without the approval or consent of the [entity1]. - 3. [entity1] agrees to grant [entity2] a) the access and the right to use all Research Tools for the purpose of reproducing the Research and b) the right to use and disclose Research Results for any lawful purpose whatsoever. [entity2] shall provide reasonable assistance to [entity1] in interpreting the Research Results. - 5.
+Ownership of the research results based on the data will belong to the [entity2]. - 2.
+Establish the possibility for [entity2] to use the data to explore additional research questions without the approval or consent of the [entity1]. - 3. [entity1] agrees to grant [entity2] a) the access and the right to use all Research Tools for the purpose of reproducing the Research and b) the right to use and disclose Research Results for any lawful purpose whatsoever. [entity2] shall provide reasonable assistance to [entity1] in interpreting the Research Results. - 5.
 Term and Termination This Agreement will expire on the completion of the Research and completion of the publications included in the Publication Plan but in no event later than three (3) years from the Effective Date. [entity1] may terminate this Agreement for [entity2] material breach of its terms, where the breach is not cured within thirty (30) days following receipt of written notice of same.
 Upon termination or expiration of this Agreement the rights and obligations of the Parties which have accrued hereunder shall survive in accordance with their terms, and [entity2] right to use [entity1] Confidential Information and/or Data shall immediately cease.
-The terms of Sections 5 (Term and Termination), 6 (Safeguards around data), 7 (Confidentiality), 8 (Publications), 9 (Miscellaneous) shall survive the expiration or termination of this Agreement. - 6.
-Safeguards around Data [entity2] shall use appropriate safeguards to protect the Data from misuse and unauthorized access or disclosure, including maintaining adequate physical controls and password protections for any server or system on which the Data is stored, following Article 32 of GDPR and taking any other measures reasonably necessary to prevent any use or disclosure of the Data other than as allowed under this agreement. - 1.
-Definition of minimum security measures - 2.
-Definition of the level of access to data (each personnel of [entity2] has the same level or will some people have restricted access?) - 3.
-Erasure/restitution of shared data [storage limitation] and erasure of any copy of the shared data after the termination of the Agreement
+The terms of Sections 5 (Term and Termination), 6 (Safeguards around data), 7 (Confidentiality), 8 (Publications), 9 (Miscellaneous) shall survive the expiration or termination of this Agreement.